michaelahlers/faker-scala/README.md

 ## Status

-**This project's a work-in-progress**, and it's settling on design patterns and essential datasets to provide.
-Once those are stabilized, this project will begin publishing artifacts and accepting any pull-requests.
+**This project's a work-in-progress**, and it's settling on design patterns and essential datasets to provide. **Until those are stabilized**, this project will _not_ publish artifacts or accept pull-requests.

 ## Datasets